Violence Reduction Alliance

 Who can I call for help?

-If you are worried about a child and wish to make a referral, please visit the below safeguarding website relevant to your local authority:
+If you are worried about a child and wish to make a referral, please contact your local children’s safeguarding board relevant to your local authority:

 Stoke-on-Trent